control-toolbox/OptimalControl.jl/docs/src/tutorial-batch.md

 nothing # hide
 ```

-together with parameters and auxiliary functions definnig the synthesis rates (Michaelis-Menten kinetics, here)
+together with parameters and auxiliary functions definnig the synthesis rates:

 ```@example main
 kᵣ = 1.1